rhaulcy/wtp-eecs-2018/pset1/README.md

 # WTP CS Problem Set 1

 To get started, go to www.edmodo.com.
 Click "Join a group" and use the class code `rb6z2a`.
-You should see "R'mani Haulcy's Class".
-Create a new student account, look at the latest posts, find the post for Problem Set 1, and download the files.
+You should see "WTP CS 2018".
+Create a new student account, find the post for Problem Set 1, and download the files.

 ### 1. Writing your first program - `hello.py`